parsa-epfl/cloudsuite/docs/commons/spark.md

 Start a Spark master:

-    $ docker run -dP --net host --name spark-master cloudsuite/spark:2.3.1 master
+    $ docker run -dP --net host --name spark-master cloudsuite/spark:2.4.5 master

 Start a number of Spark workers:

-    $ docker run -dP --net host --name spark-worker-01 cloudsuite/spark:2.3.1 worker spark://SPARK-MASTER-IPADDRESS:7077
+    $ docker run -dP --net host --name spark-worker-01 cloudsuite/spark:2.4.5 worker spark://SPARK-MASTER-IPADDRESS:7077
-    $ docker run -dP --net host --name spark-worker-02 cloudsuite/spark:2.3.1 worker spark://SPARK-MASTER-IPADDRESS:7077
+    $ docker run -dP --net host --name spark-worker-02 cloudsuite/spark:2.4.5 worker spark://SPARK-MASTER-IPADDRESS:7077
     $ ...

 We can monitor our jobs using Spark's web UI.
 Point your browser to SPARK-MASTER-IPADDRESS:8080, where SPARK-MASTER-IPADDRESS is the IP of the VM/host on which spark master is running.
+Use spark://localhost:7077 if running on the same instance.

 Finally, to submit a job, we can use any of the methods described in the Single Container section, with the addition of the network argument to Docker and